yardenganon/PostsBackend/README.md

 # NodeJs Backend using Express.js and MongoDB
-Simple backend example- MongoDB persists posts and endpoint provided by express to manipulate data
+Simple backend example- MongoDB persists posts.
+Endpoints provided by express to manipulate data.